sanosuke009/VeevaAssignment/README.md

 2. Test Case 2: for CP
     1. From the CP home page , hover on [...] menu Item >> click on New & Features
     2. Count total number of Videos Feeds and count the videos feeds those are present in the page >= 3d
+3. Test Case 4: for DP2
+    1. Go to DP2 home page
+    2. Scroll down to the footer
+    3. Different links for various categories (Team, Tickets, Shop, etc..) will be visible
+    4. Find all the hyperlinks of the Footer links into a CSV file and report if any duplicate hyperlinks are present.

 ## Automation Framework Architecture Diagram
 ![alt text](FrameworkArchitectureDiagram.png)